techidaily/site-windows11/source/_posts/combat-apex-crashes-effective-solutions-for-windows-11-users.md

 * NVIDIA GeForce GT 640 or Radeon HD 7730 GPU
 * At least 22GB of available space.

  If your computer doesn't fulfill either of the above requirements, then the only thing you can do is upgrade your computer to fix the crashing issue.
-Check out our guide on[which upgrades will improve your computer's performance the most](https://www.makeuseof.com/tag/upgrades-will-improve-pc-performance/) for some ideas.
+Check out our guide on [which upgrades will improve your computer's performance the most](https://www.makeuseof.com/tag/upgrades-will-improve-pc-performance/) for some ideas.

  However, if Apex Legends is crashing on a compatible computer, then here are the fixes that might help you.